maiaiia/uni-lecture-notes/README.md

 # uni-lecture-notes
-An Obsidian vault containing all the lecture notes I've taken during my bachelor's degree in CS at BBU Cluj (and additional materials for the finals)
+An Obsidian vault containing all the lecture notes I've taken during my bachelor's degree in CS at BBU Cluj, along with additional materials for the finals.
 ## How to use this repo
 For swift navigation between files and seamless rendering of the attachments (especially those created with Excalidraw), I highly recommend using Obsidian.
 Simply move the contents of this repo into a local directory, open it as an Obsidian vault, then follow the steps below
 ## Recommended Settings